 Must-Have Marking & Measuring Tools

-After months of testing, these super-accurate layout helpers earned a permanent place in the WOOD magazine shop.
+These super-accurate layout helpers earned a permanent place in the WOOD® magazine shop.

-Look for a matte or satin finish with etched markings (rather than stamped) for accuracy and readability.
+Look for a 6" and 12" steel rule with a matte or satin finish and etched markings (rather than stamped) for accuracy and readability.
 Increments should go down to at least 1⁄32 ".
 Buy one with a combination-square head and you'll multiply its value at least threefold by adding the ability to check and mark perfect 90° and 45° angles.

 For longer dimensions, a 6'' folding wooden rule provides more reliable accuracy than a retractable steel tape measure because there's no hook on one end that can get damaged and affect the accuracy.
 Get the kind with a sliding extension for dead-on measurement inside cases and boxes.